Washington State Route 92: Route description

 SR 92 begins at a T intersection with SR 9 in northwestern Lake Stevens at its border with Marysville.
 The highway travels east across the northern outskirts of Lake Stevens and its residential neighborhoods, intersecting Lake Cassidy Road and 113th Avenue with roundabouts.
 It then crosses over the Centennial Trail, connected by a nearby trailhead, and leaves Lake Stevens.
 SR 92 continues northeast along Little Pilchuck Creek and the Pilchuck River across the rural Lochsloy prairie.
 The highway travels into the western outskirts of Granite Falls and turns north at a roundabout with 96th Street, which forms a short spur route along the former alignment of SR 92.
 The highway continues around the north side of Granite Falls on a truck bypass with roundabouts at Burn Road (near the Granite Falls High School campus) and Jordan Road.
 SR 92 then shifts southeasterly onto Quarry Road, which it follows to a quarry on the northeast side of the city and its terminus, a junction with the Mountain Loop Highway, which continues east into the Cascade Mountains.

-SR 92 is maintained by the Washington State Department of Transportation (WSDOT), which conducts an annual survey on state highways to measure traffic volume in terms of average annual daily traffic.
+SR 92 is maintained by the Washington State Department of Transportation (WSDOT), which conducts an annual survey on state highways to measure traffic volume in terms of annual average daily traffic.
 Average traffic volumes on the highway in 2016 ranged from a minimum of 4,100 vehicles at its eastern terminus to a maximum of 18,000 vehicles near its western terminus.
 SR 92 is also served by Community Transit bus route 280, which connects Lake Stevens and Granite Falls to Everett Station and the Boeing Everett Factory.